phillydotnet/Presentations/2025/0625-dotnet/README.md

 - Choose a repository here to open an example CodeSpace all ready to go with the tools needed to be a developer in that technology.

 - For a DotNet example, try going to this repository that sets up everything you need for .NET Aspire: https://github.com/dotnet/aspire-devcontainer

+- Devcontainers and devcontainer.json allow you to define the environment you want to work in

+- Information about Dev Containers: https://code.visualstudio.com/docs/devcontainers/create-dev-container

+- Note that you don't **need** a devcontainer.json to use CodeSpaces.
+You can create a CodeSpace and launch it from any repository.

 ## Build applications with copilot agent